xmchen0/bamazon/README.md

 2. Inside your terminal enter `npm install` to install the dependencies in the local node_modules folder
 3. Ensure you have updated your MySQL credentials in bamazonCustomer.js and bamazonManager.js
 4. Then enter the following in the command line `node bamazonCustomer.js` or `node bamazonManager.js`
-5. Check out the video demos [insert video links]
+5. Check out the video demos under Full Demo ⬆️

 ### Document Organisation